AlessandroBarbiero/Smart-bracelets/README.md

 ## How to use

-* The software can be used as-is, however is possible to modify the behavior.
+* The software can be used as-is, however it's possible to modify the behavior.
 You can edit the ".c" and ".h" files depending on your goal
 * We created just two parents and two children, but if you want to simulate a more complex system you just need to create more "parent[i].c" and "child[i].c" files.
 These files should be identical, with just a different key hardcoded.

 * To simulate the system you just have to open Cooja and follow these steps